Chris Taylor Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 19th in baseball in home runs surrendered (40 total, 1.2 per game).
+- Padres pitchers combine to allow 41 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The Padres are sending Snell (1-4) out for his seventh start of the season.
-He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.
+- The Padres will send Musgrove (1-0) out to make his third start of the season.

-- In his most recent appearance on Tuesday, the lefty went six innings against the Cincinnati Reds, giving up three earned runs while surrendering eight hits.
+- In his last time out on Saturday, April 29, the righty tossed 3 1/3 innings against the San Francisco Giants, giving up seven earned runs while surrendering six hits.

-- The 30-year-old has put up a 5.59 ERA and 10.2 strikeouts per nine innings in six games this season, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.